 Where do I go for a check-up?

-Sexual health clinics have specialists who are experienced in the management and diagnosis of syphilis.
-Treatment is free and confidential and the people there can help with testing your sexual partners or family members.
+Sexual health clinics have specialists who are experienced in diagnosing and treating syphilis.
+Treatment is free and confidential and the people there can help with testing your sexual partners.

 - Syphilis Management Summary New Zealand Sexual Health Society, 2017

 - Syphilis and pregnant women and congenital syphilis Goodfellow Podcast, NZ